solid-contrib/external-interop-panel/README.md

 # Solid External Interop and Outreach Panel

-There are multiple conversations asking about how particular initatives compare to Solid.
-Here is a record of initiatives with notes on similarities, differences, and possible areas to complement.
+Here is a record of initiatives that have been compared to Solid with a place to collect notes on similarities, differences, and possible areas to complement.

+Add to this list by submitting a pull request.

 You can find detailed conversations discussing the Solid's connection to other initiatives on the [dedicated forum category](https://forum.solidproject.org/c/connection-to-other-initiatives).